jncodes/cocktail-conundrum/README.md

 # Cocktail Conundrum - A Bartending Guide
 An interactive tool to visualize the world's best known cocktails.
 [Check it out here!](#)
 ### Background and Overview
 Cocktail Conundrum is a visualized bartending guide for the novice or professional bartender.
-Displayed as a tree structure, users can browse the world's best known cocktails by name or ingredient (alcohol and mix-ins).
+Displayed as a radial tree structure, users can browse the world's best known cocktails by name or ingredient (alcohol and mix-ins).
 This is a tool that can be used to jog the memory or discover something new.
 ### Functionality & MVP
 In Cocktail Conundrom, users will be able to:
 * Select to search by name or ingredient